 Dr Guy Meadows

-How qualified & experienced is Dr Guy Meadows?
-Dr Guy Meadows is not a psychologist, psychotherapist or a psychiatrist.
-He is a sleep physiologist, with a doctorate (PhD) from Imperial College, London.
-He has been working in sleep for the past 10 years, of which 6 have been dedicated to helping chronic insomnia sufferers.
-He has received additional training in Mindfulness-Based Cognitive Therapy at Oxford Cognitive Therapy Centre and Acceptance and Commitment Therapy (ACT) at Mindfulness Training Ltd. He regularly attends ACT workshops and conferences and receives monthly ACT supervision.
+Dr Guy Meadows is a sleep physiologist, with a doctorate (PhD) from Imperial College, London.
+He has been working in sleep for the past 13 years, of which 9 have been dedicated to helping chronic insomnia sufferers.
+He is pioneering the use of Acceptance and Commitment Therapy for Insomnia and runs therapist training workshops for the British Association of Behavioural and Cognitive Therapists (BABCP).
+He has received additional training in Mindfulness-Based Cognitive Therapy at Oxford Cognitive Therapy Centre and Acceptance and Commitment Therapy (ACT) at Mindfulness Training Ltd. He regularly attends, presents and runs workshops at ACT workshops and conferences and receives monthly ACT supervision.
 He is in the process of researching the use of ACT with chronic insomnia.
 He also has a diploma in Cognitive Behaviour Therapy from John Seymour Associates and University of West of England.
+Dr Guy Meadows is not a psychologist, psychotherapist or a psychiatrist.

-Is Dr. Guy Meadows a medical doctor and can he prescribe sleeping pills?
 Dr. Guy Meadows is not a medical doctor and cannot prescribe sleeping medication.
 He is a sleep physiologist, with a doctorate (PhD) from Imperial College, London.
 He spent four and half years working within the National Heart and Lung Institute in the sleep research laboratories of the Royal Brompton and Charing Cross hospitals.
 His PhD investigated the regulation of brain blood flow during wakefulness and sleep in patients with sleep apnoea.
-He has been working and researching within sleep for over 10 years.
+He has been working and researching within sleep for 13 years.

 Acceptance and Commitment Therapy